Man accused of assaulting ex-girlfriend, shooting her new boyfriend

 MOBILE, Ala.
 (WKRG) — One man was shot after a domestic violence incident Sunday morning, according to the Mobile Police Department.

-According to Mobile Police, officers responded to a domestic violence incident involving a shooting around 1:27 a.m. on Forrest Street.
+According to MPD, officers responded to a domestic violence incident involving a shooting around 1:27 a.m. on Forrest Street.

-Upon arrival, officers report that they discovered that the victim’s ex-boyfriend unlawfully entered her residence, shot her new boyfriend, assaulted her, and then left the scene before officers arrived.
+Upon arrival, officers discovered that the victim’s ex-boyfriend unlawfully entered her residence, shot her new boyfriend, assaulted her and then fled the scene before officers arrived.

 The victim was transported to the hospital for life-threatening injuries.